kd-kojima/textbookNLP/README.md

-# textbook NLP
+# CNA of course guidelines

-Natural Language Processing of mathematics textbook.
+Co-occurrence Network Analysis of mathematics course guidelines in Japan.
-This is for my bachelor thesis.
+This is for my senior thesis.